jayjayjjpro/SolarEnergy_API/README.md

 - E = Energy (kWh)
 - A = total area of the panel(m²)
 - r = yield/efficiency of the solar panel given by the ratio : electrical power (in kWp) of one solar panel (default value = 0.18)
-- H = annual average solar radiation on tilted panels (kWh)
+- H = annual average solar radiation on tilted panels (kWh) (Obtained by making a **Global Solar Atlas** API call using latitude and longitude)
 - PR = Performance ratio, constant for losses (range between 0.5 and 0.9, default value = 0.80)

-Solar Energy API harnesses API chaining, notably using Global Solar Atlas responses for accurate, location-specific solar radiation data.
+Solar Energy API harnesses API chaining, notably using **Global Solar Atlas** responses for accurate, location-specific solar radiation data.
 It is deployed on the Azure Virtual Machine.
 Gunicorn is utilized as the web server interface, ensuring efficient handling of concurrent requests.

 ## Getting Started
 - For setting up locally, see below